 For RLS, numerous drugs (eg, dopaminergic drugs, benzodiazepines, anticonvulsants, vitamins and minerals) are used.

 Dopaminergic drugs, although often effective, may have adverse effects such as augmentation (RLS symptoms that worsen before the next drug dose is given and that affect other body parts such as the arms), rebound (symptoms that worsen after the drug is stopped or after the effects of the drug dissipate), nausea, orthostatic hypotension, and insomnia.
-Three dopamine agonists, pramipexole, ropinirole, and rotigotine (used as a patch), are effective and have few serious adverse effects:
+Three dopamine agonists, pramipexole, ropinirole, and rotigotine (used as a patch), are effective and have few serious adverse effects other than augmentation:

-Gabapentin enacarbil may help relieve RLS symptoms.
-It is a prodrug of gabapentin; its mechanism in RLS is unknown.
+Gabapentin enacarbil, a prodrug of gabapentin, may help relieve RLS symptoms and is approved for this indication.
 The recommended dose is 600 mg once/day taken with food at about 5 pm.
-Its most common side effects include somnolence and dizziness.
+Its most common adverse effects include somnolence and dizziness.

-Ferritin levels should be obtained and, if low (< 50 μg/L), supplementation with ferrous sulfate 325 mg plus 100 to 200 mg of vitamin C at bedtime is warranted.
+Ferritin levels should be obtained, and if levels are low (< 50 μg/L), supplementation with ferrous sulfate 325 mg plus 100 to 200 mg of vitamin C at bedtime is warranted.
 Patients should exercise good sleep hygiene.